May 20, 2010

 Toss the mouse, grab a pencil

 I have a confession to make.
 I use my laptop so much, I no longer carry pencils or pens.
 I have difficulty finding pencils around my house, and even my children resort to Crayola markers and melted chocolate chips for kitchen-wall vandalism.
-In commemoration of this sad truth, I borrowed a pencil and sketched a complete advertisement for a political event, rather than relying on my computer for prestine vectors.
+In commemoration of this sad truth, I borrowed a pencil and sketched a complete advertisement for a political event, rather than relying on my computer for pristine vectors.

 Original Sketch